zyedidia/micro/README.md

 the colorscheme to `simple`, or download a better terminal emulator, like mintty.

-### Plan9, NaCl, Cygwin
+### Plan9, Cygwin

 Please note that micro uses the amazing [tcell library](https://github.com/gdamore/tcell), but this means that micro is restricted to the platforms tcell supports.
-As a result, micro does not support Plan9, NaCl, and Cygwin (although this may change in the future).
+As a result, micro does not support Plan9, and Cygwin (although this may change in the future).
+Micro also doesn't support NaCl (but NaCl is deprecated anyways).

 # Usage